History of the Greek alphabet: Later developments

 Together with the minuscule letter shapes, Greek writing also began to use word-boundary spaces and diacritics (i.e. the accent marks and breathings of polytonic orthography) more regularly.
 Some punctuation began also to be employed.
 The iota subscript was employed from the 13th century onwards.

 Often, in medieval manuscripts, old uncial letter forms were mixed in with the normal minuscule letters for writing titles or for emphasizing the initial letter of a word or sentence.
 Like in Latin, this became the root of the modern innovation of letter case, the systematic distinction between uppercase and lowercase letters in orthography.
 The uppercase letters of modern orthography are derived from the uncial script, while the lowercase letters are derived from minuscules.

 The invention of printing saw the codification of a more fixed set of letter structures.
 Greek handwriting made extensive use of ligatures with letters written differently depending on their place in the word.
 Early printers, such as Aldus Manutius and Claude Garamond, attempted to imitate this, basing their printing on the writing of Greek scribes, producing a style text similar to modern italics.
 As Greece was occupied by the Ottoman Empire until the nineteenth century, early printers of (mostly ancient) Greek were mostly based in western Europe; few were Greek.
 This led to the adoption of writing conventions for Greek such as letter case influenced by printing and developments in the Latin alphabet.
 Cursive-inspired Greek print slowly disappeared during the eighteenth and nineteenth centuries in favour of an upright and less ornamented style of writing more like Latin print.

 In 1708, the Palaeographia Graeca was published by Bernard de Montfaucon, who studied so thoroughly the Greek style of paleography that his book became the authority on the subject for the next two centuries.

 In 1982, the monotonic orthography was officially adopted, abandoning the rough and smooth breathings (since the /[h]/ sound had long since disappeared) and reducing the three types of accent mark to one (since the tone accent had been replaced by a stress accent).

 Greek pronunciation has also changed considerably since ancient times, but these changes have not been apparent from the orthography, which has remained conservative – see Greek alphabet for a summary of the current situation.

 Names of the letters

-The names of some letters were changed in order to distinguish them from certain digraphs which had become homophonous, as follows:
+The names of some letters were changed in order to distinguish them from certain digraphs which had become homophonous, as follows: (Note: See further LSJ, s.v. ψιλός §VI.)